As always for the Atelier series, alchemy is at the core of almost everything you do in Atelier Escha & Logy: Alchemists of the Dusk Sky.

 In the case of both Escha and Logy’s alchemy, additional Properties can be added to an item in various ways.
 Firstly, certain Properties can be passed down from ingredient to final product, as in the Arland games’ Trait system.
 Secondly, the power value of the ingredients you add to the mixture also contributes to a Property meter, which can be raised through five levels during crafting.
 When the recipe is done, each level reached unlocks a possible Property which can be attached to the final item by expending PP (Property Points).

 Up to three Properties can be attached to a final item if you have sufficient PP available — and much like how Traits could be combined in the Arland games, so too can Properties be combined to make considerably more effective and efficient variants.
-For example, in the case of armour, it’s usually more effective to develop a single, more powerful Property that increases several stats at once, because this then means you could use the other two Property slots for things like increasing elemental resistance and the like.
+For example, in the case of armour, it’s usually more effective to develop a single, more powerful Property that increases several stats at once, because this then means you could use the other two Property slots for things like increasing elemental resistance.

 This might all sound tremendously complicated, even by the standards of the rest of the series.
 And in many respects, Atelier Escha & Logy’s alchemy system is one of the more mechanically complex, strategic examples we’ve seen so far.
 Somehow, though, it manages to make these potentially overwhelming mechanics accessible and easy to understand — primarily by introducing them to you a bit at a time, but also giving you a distinct sense that you’re being supported in everything you do — in both mechanical and narrative terms.